-You can also measure the sales-readiness of a lead by determining which stage they are in in the buying cycle.
-All leads start by becoming aware of a business, and then typically start reading blog posts, following the business on social media, and downloading the occasional eBook.
-Over time they become a genuine lead after they have engaging with the data center site’s content and displaying buying behaviors such as:
+You can also measure the sales readiness of a lead by determining which stage they are in in the buying cycle.
+All leads start by becoming aware of a business and then typically start reading blog posts, following the business on social media, and downloading the occasional eBook.
+Over time they become a genuine lead after they have engaged with the data center site’s content and displayed buying behaviors such as:

 - Downloading buyer guides and info sheets

 - Visiting sections of the site providing pricing information, access to demos, and discount offers